sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 > Note: This budget is meant to be an average cost of co-working spaces,
 > and serves as a recommendation.
 It should be dependent on the average
 > cost of co-working spaces in your particular geo-location.
 If your
-> co-working space is more than $500 USD, please get approval from People Ops
+> co-working space is more than $500 USD, please get approval from the People Team
 > and Finance via email.

-**Education and professional development (conferences, courses):** $1000 USD/year (if your professional development conference, event, or purchase exceeds this amount, simply notify People Ops & Finance via email with the anticipated cost to obtain approval).
+**Education and professional development (conferences, courses):** $1,000 USD/year (if your professional development conference, event, or purchase exceeds this amount, simply notify People Ops & Finance via email with the anticipated cost to obtain approval).
 If any of the above meet the guidelines for usage and fall within your $1,000 allowance, you do not need approval from Finance + People Ops.
 If you have your eye on something that exceeds the allowance, but is important to your role and/or team, please first raise the request with your manager and your manager can reach out to Finance for approval prior to booking.

 **Moving (moving, packing, shipping, etc.):** $1000/year